3astbeast/RedTailIndicators/README.md

 ## 🛠 Installation

-1. Download the `.cs` file from the indicator's repository
+1- Download the .cs file from the indicator's repository 2- Copy the .cs to documents\Ninja Trader 8\bin\custom\indicators 3 -Open Ninja Trader (if not already open)
-2. Open NinjaTrader 8
-3. Go to **Tools → Import → NinjaScript Add-On**
-4. Select the downloaded file and click **OK**
-5. The indicator will appear in your **Indicators** list — add it to any chart
+4- In control center, go to New --> Ninja Script Editor 5 -Expand the Indicator Tree, find your new indicator, double click to open it 6- At the top of the Editor window, click the "Compile" button 7- That's it!

 ## 📬 Contact